Nunavut Qiviut Yarn

 Pure qiviut has a light chocolate-brown colour.
 It is a dark fibre, and dyes darker than the natural base colour.
 It accepts natural non-metal dyes in deep jewel tones, such as purple, indigo, ruby, moss, blue-green, and midnight colours.
 It is not possible to produce 100% qiviut yarn in lighter tone colours unless harmful bleaching or metal-based dyes are used, or it is blended with lighter colour fibres.
 Qiviut in light blue, yellow, or other light tones, is probably not 100% or the fibre has been damaged with bleaches or contains metal-based dyes and the supplier should be questioned!

-50% Qiviut Lace Yarn – This qiviut yarn blend is made from 50% qiviut and 50% silk.
+50/50 Qiviut Lace Yarn – This qiviut yarn blend is made from 50% qiviut and 50% silk.
 In 2018, based on our spinning mills recommendation, Nunavut Qiviut blended equal amounts of pure undyed silk with equal amounts of pure qiviut in either natural or dyed colours.
-The outcome was a lighter palette of yarn compared to the 60% Qiviut Yarn with a metallic shimmer.
+The outcome was a lighter palette of yarn compared to the 50/40/10 Qiviut Yarn with a metallic shimmer.
 The softness of the qiviut comes through in this yarn and adopts the drape of silk.
-This yarn is10% less qiviut than the 60% Qiviut Yarn, is markedly lighter in colour, and can be used for accessories and other luxury knitwear.
-Nunavut Qiviut is very impressed with the results of knitting the 50% Qiviut Yarn into shawls and scarves.
-Larger pieces such as evening gowns and other large sensual garments are being considered.
+Nunavut Qiviut is very impressed with the results of knitting the 50/50 Qiviut Yarn into shawls and scarves.

 Buyers of our yarn might wonder why 50/50 Qiviut Lace Yarn cost more than half than the cost of 100% Qiviut Lace Yarn.
 The reason is because the 50% Qiviut Lace Yarn includes new expenses such as the cost of silk and the cost of blending the fibres before they are spun into yarn.